jspaleta/sensu-fedora-bringup/sensu-core-1.x/FEDORA_ENABLEMENT.md

 ##### Note 1
-If the systemwide sensu rpm RHEL/Centos is installed, The systemwide sensu-install maybe invoked and will attempt to install the plugin systemwide and will result in an error.
+If the systemwide sensu rpm RHEL/Centos is installed, the systemwide sensu-install may be invoked and will attempt to install the plugin into the embedded environment installed as part of the sensu package.
+This will result in an access denied error.
+If this happens try calling `$HOME/bin/sensu-install` explicitly or use the `gem install` mechanism.

 ---